felikjunvianto/korpus-plagiarisme-indonesia/README.md

 This corpus consists of documents in Bahasa Indonesia which has been inserted with some artificial plagiarism cases.
 This corpus was compiled and used as test case in my undergraduate thesis which titled ["Improvement on Candidate Retrieval Component to Enhance Performance of External Plagiarism Detection Method on Indonesian Documents"](http://lontar.cs.ui.ac.id/Lontar/opac/themes/ng/detail.jsp?id=42843&lokasi=lokal).

 This corpus was compiled while following the format of plagiarism detection competition corpus of [PAN 2011](http://www.uni-weimar.de/medien/webis/events/pan-11/pan11-web/plagiarism-detection.html).
-The inserted artificial plagiarism cases were compiled while following the outlined guide in ["An Evaluation Framework for Plagiarisme Evaluation"](http://www.uni-weimar.de/medien/webis/publications/papers/stein_2010p.pdf#page=4) publication by Potthast et. al (2011).
+The inserted artificial plagiarism cases were compiled while following the outlined guide in ["An Evaluation Framework for Plagiarism Evaluation"](http://www.uni-weimar.de/medien/webis/publications/papers/stein_2010p.pdf#page=4) publication by Potthast et. al (2011).

 This corpus consists of 65 Indonesian plaintext documents and a total of 94 artificial plagiarism cases.